Transition Waste Optimization for Coded Elastic Computing: Preliminaries

 is a $(3,2,6)$-TAS as each member set has size $4 = 2\times 6/3$ and each element $f \in [[6]] = \{0,1,\ldots,5\}$ belongs to precisely $L = 2$ such sets.
 The incident matrix of $\S^3$, given by \eqref{mat:S3}, has column weight four and row weight two.

 \end{example} When a machine leaves or joins, we need to reallocate tasks to a new set of machines.
 Thus, we must extend the notion of a task allocation scheme (TAS) to that of an \emph{elastic} task allocation scheme (ETAS).
-We explain in Appendix~\ref{app:coupling} how to couple an ETAS and a coded computing scheme to achieve a coded elastic computing scheme that tolerates stragglers.
+We explain in Section~\ref{subsec:coupling} how to couple an ETAS and a coded computing scheme to achieve a coded elastic computing scheme that tolerates stragglers. \hoang{Note that the parameter $L$ in Definition~\ref{def:ETAS} is specified by the underlying coded computing scheme and considered fixed in an elastic task allocation scheme while the number of machines $N$ and the number of tasks $F$ can vary.}

-\begin{definition}[Elastic task allocation] A pair $(\SNz,\T)$ is referred to as an $(N_0,L,F)$ elastic task allocation scheme (\NnET) if $\SNz$ is an \NnT~and $\T$ is an algorithm that reallocates tasks when machines leave and join so that the new scheme remains a TAS.
+\begin{definition}[Elastic task allocation] A pair $(\SNz,\T)$ is referred to as an $(N_0,L,F)$ elastic task allocation scheme (\NnET) if $\SNz$ is the initial \NnT~and $\T$ is an algorithm that reallocates tasks when machines leave and join so that the new scheme remains a TAS.
 More specifically,

-takes as input an \NT~$\SN$, where $L \leq N \leq LF$, a variable $b \in \{-1,1\}$, which represents the elastic event of one machine leaving ($b=-1$) or joining ($b=1$), and an index $n^* \in [N]$, which indicates the index of the machine that leaves (effective only when $b = -1$), and returns an output $\SNP$, which is another \NPT, where $N' = N+b$.
-In other words, moving from a set of $N$ machines to a new set of $N'=N+b$ machines, $\T$ updates the list of task sets $\SN$ to obtain $\SNP$, which remains a TAS (Definition~\ref{def:TAS}).
-The starting TAS is set to be $\SNz$. \end{definition}
+takes as input an \NT~$\SN$, where $L \leq N \leq LF$, a variable $b \in \{-1,1\}$, which represents the elastic event of one machine leaving ($b=-1$) or joining ($b=1$), and an index $n^* \in [N]$, which indicates the index of the machine that leaves when $b = -1$ (when $b = 1$, $n^*$ is ignored).
+Moreover, $\T$ returns an output $\SNP$, which is another \NPT, where $N' = N+b$.
+In other words, moving from a set of $N$ machines to a new set of $N'=N+b$ machines, $\T$ updates the list of task sets $\SN$ to obtain $\SNP$, which remains a TAS. \end{definition}